Bartlett (TV series)

-Bartlett is a comedy web television series created by writer/director Martin Edwards and executive producer Chrissy Mazzeo.
+Bartlett is a comedy streaming series created by writer/director Martin Edwards and executive producer Chrissy Mazzeo.
 It was released on January 30, 2018 on Amazon Prime.
-It is now available on YouTube, Tubi, and Plex.
+It is now also available on YouTube, Tubi, and Plex.

 The series is a satire of advertising and Silicon Valley culture, set in a failing San Francisco ad agency known as Agency SF.
 It revolves around a struggling creative director who is desperate to quit his job and become a full time musician, but feels compelled to right several wrongs first.

 Bartlett was an official selection of the 2017 New York Television Festival.